 So what does video of an old choo-choo train have to do with the gloriously dull topic of liability insurance?
 Read on to find out.
 In short, it is an attempt to help the topic not be so dull!

-Although documentary films usually do not have the world’s hugest audience compared to other genres, they are vitally important because they are the only way to cover a subject in-depth.
-Most subjects are too complex for the basic 1:30 time allotted in a generic newscast.
+Although documentary films usually do not have the world’s largest audience compared to other genres, they are vitally important because they are the only way to cover a subject in-depth.
+Most subjects are too complex for the basic 1:30 time allotted in a generic television newscast.

 For this post, I am going to call a documentary anything over 5 minutes on one subject.
 Granted that’s on the short side, but you can pack a lot into a well constructed five minute video.
 Longer videos still needs to be concise.
 Length is not an excuse to ramble.